| |

 Teaching Textbooks supports this by letting children choose how they want to work.
 On a computer, an iPad, or even with traditional paper and pencil.

 This flexibility has been instrumental in keeping my child engaged and focused during math lessons.
+If you’re comparing options, this fun homeschool math curriculum guide walks through other programs that may work well for different learning styles.

 Immediate Feedback